vukrosic/pretraining-llms-with-nvfp4/NVFP4_tutorial.md

 Before diving into NVFP4, it's essential to understand a few foundational concepts.

-You can copy the 3 points below into an AI chatbot for personalized lessons.
+You can copy the content below into an AI chatbot for personalized lessons.

 *   **Numerical Precision:** In deep learning, numbers are typically stored in floating-point formats (e.g., FP32, FP16, BF16, FP8, FP4).
 The number in the format name indicates the number of bits used to represent a single number.
 More bits (like in FP32) allow for a wider range of numbers and higher precision (more detail), but consume more memory and are computationally slower.
 Fewer bits (like in FP4) are faster and more memory-efficient but have lower precision.